thuliteio/getdoks.org/content/showcase/causalscience.org/index.md

 ---
 title: "causalscience.org"
-description: "Causal Data Science Meeting 2021.
-The Causal Data Science Meeting aims to bring experts from industry and science together.
-Participation is free of charge."
+description: "Causal Data Science Meeting 2022.
+The Causal Data Science Meeting 2022 aims to foster an interdisciplinary dialogue between data scientists from industry and academia on causality in machine learning and AI."
-lead: "Causal Data Science Meeting 2021.
-The Causal Data Science Meeting aims to bring experts from industry and science together.
-Participation is free of charge."
+lead: "Causal Data Science Meeting 2022.
+The Causal Data Science Meeting 2022 aims to foster an interdisciplinary dialogue between data scientists from industry and academia on causality in machine learning and AI."
 date: 2021-11-16T12:20:40+01:00
 lastmod: 2021-11-16T12:20:40+01:00
 draft: false